One Keyword Research Framework for Both Google and AI Search

 Summarize this article using AI

-Good keyword research should:
+Effective keyword research should:

-• connect naturally to content ideas and formats
+• Connect naturally to high-performing content ideas

 The 3×3 framework: Intent, Question Shape, Depth